There are now 2 possible online modes for units:

 - Level 3 option in the Marketing major sequence

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) class participation; (2) examinations; and (3) assignments.
+- Indicative assessments in this unit are as follows: (1) participation; (2) marketing campaign; and (3) online test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)